Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/watched-playlists/{id}/tracks List all tracks with per-track status

-POST /api/watched-playlists/{id}/retry-track Retry a specific missing track
+POST /api/watched-playlists/{id}/retry-track Retry a specific missing track with the automatic watched-playlist search ({artist, title})

 POST /api/watched-playlists/check-all Check all watched playlists